 Since its construction in 1855, the building has been in single occupancy; first as the Northern District Post Office and later converted into a picture theatre as The Coronet in 1911.
 Post-war, the building was used as a hardware merchant’s warehouse, an antique shop and a furniture store from the 1990s until 2013.

-Following a period of design evolution and refinement working with architects Ben Adams Architects, we are delighted to have commenced construction of our office and residential scheme for this iconic building producing:-
+Following a period of design evolution and refinement working with architects Ben Adams Architects, we are delighted to have completed the development of our office and residential scheme for this iconic building producing:-

 - Headquarters office building with a net internal area of 20,400ft2 /1,895m2